abrotman/related-domains-by-dns/rdbd.md

 .# Abstract

-This document outlines a mechanism by which a domain can create a relationship to a different domain, called "Related Domains By DNS", or "RDBD".
+This document outlines a mechanism by which a registered domain can create a relationship to a different registered domain, called "Related Domains By DNS", or "RDBD".

 {mainmatter}